ashiii2121/future/PAYMENT_GATEWAY_STATUS.md

 # 💳 Payment Gateway Status Report

-## 📊 Current Status: ❌ NOT IMPLEMENTED
+## 📊 Current Status: ⚠️ PARTIALLY USER IMPLEMENTED (HDFC Integrated)

-Your FutureLabs Healthcare Platform currently **does NOT have a payment gateway integrated**.
+Your FutureLabs Healthcare Platform has **HDFC SmartGateway integration code implemented** in the backend, but it requires valid credentials and testing.
+The previous report stating "Not Implemented" was incorrect.

 ---